BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_2_Paying_a_Invoice.md

 ## Checking your Balance

-Obviously, the first thing you need to do is make sure that you have enough funds to pay the invoice.
-In this case, we have the channel that we set up previously with `032a7572dc013b6382cde391d79f292ced27305aa4162ec3906279fc4334602543`, which contains 100,000 sats.
-This will be channel used to pay the invoice.
+Obviously, the first thing you need to do is make sure that you have enough funds to pay an invoice.
+In this case, the channel set up previously with `032a7572dc013b6382cde391d79f292ced27305aa4162ec3906279fc4334602543` contains 100,000 satoshis.
+This will be the channel used to pay the invoice.

 ```
 c$ lightning-cli --network=testnet listfunds